boutroslab/HTSvis/README.md

-# A shiny application for the visualization and analysis of arrayed high-throughput screens
+# A shiny app for exploratory data analysis and visualization of arrayed high-throughput screens